TomConlin/Semantic_Exchange_Format/README.md

 All graphs are not created equal, and with the right constraints a graph becomes much easier to work with.

-Several constraints to make graph processing easier
+Several constraints to make graph processing easier:

 - Make edges one way (directed), this imposes a [partial order](https://en.wikipedia.org/wiki/Partially_ordered_set) to the nodes.

 - No cycles of edges.
 without this constraint when traversing a graph you need to keep track every node you have visited and stop if you see one twice because you are in an infinite loop.

 (This next one is only quasi true:)